Large number of people die due to Tuberculosis in Pakistan, which is the leading cause of death mainly due of drugs, alcohol, and tobacco.

 Unfortunately, many people in Pakistan remain untreated and hundreds die every day.
 Lack of proper resources, poor hygiene, no public awareness and the lack of funds is the root problem behind a higher number of deaths.
 Doing an incomplete course makes Tuberculosis more severe and many people die because of it.

 According to a recent report, Pakistan had 221,000 people suffering from Tuberculosis and the 125,000 people from Punjab were missing a proper treatment of the disease.
 They either went to quack doctors, self-medicated or did not take notice of the disease at all.

-According to a renowned specialist doctor of the field, 15,000 people face severe types of Tuberculosis every year in Pakistan which makes Tuberculosis leading cause of death but their treatment does not get successful most of the time due to the wrong and fake medicines and antibiotics.
+According to a renowned specialist doctor in the field, 15,000 people face severe types of Tuberculosis every year in Pakistan, which makes Tuberculosis leading cause of death, but their treatment does not get successful most of the time due to the wrong and fake medicines and antibiotics.
 The use of poor quality of medicines makes the disease even more severe.

 Now is the time to make people aware of this disease.
 People should immediately consult a doctor whenever they face symptoms of the disease, public awareness campaigns must be organized to highlight the injurious effects of smoking, use of illicit drugs should be highly prohibited.
 People living in open areas, highly affected by air pollution should be provided with a clean and proper place to live in.

 What are the 3 stages of TB?